cornish337/PromptHelix/README.md

 *   Integration with various LLMs (OpenAI, Anthropic, Google)
 *   Performance tracking and evaluation of prompts
 *   API for programmatic access and integration
-*   User interface for managing and experimenting with prompts
+*   User interface for managing and experimenting with prompts (basic HTML interface available)

 ## Getting Started